‘Abbey Road’ was The Beatles crowning achievement and last recorded output as a band. It signed off the sixties decade perfectly!

 LINEUP: John Lennon – guitars, piano, vocals * Paul McCartney – bass, piano, vocals * George Harrison – guitar, vocals * Ringo Starr – drums, vocals * Billy Preston – organ

-It was finally decided that George Martin would, once more produce the band but with the proviso that they would allow Martin to produce the record in the same manner as earlier albums and that strict discipline would be adhered to.
+It was finally decided that George Martin would, once more produce the band but with a proviso.
+They would allow Martin to produce the record similarly to earlier albums and that strict discipline would be adhered to.
 This method obviously worked as this is arguably their very best album.

 The Songs

-The result was staggeringly beautiful, and not only a testament to the songwriting skills of McCartney and Lennon, but it finally gained George Harrison equal footing as a composer.
+The result was staggeringly beautiful.
+It was a testament to the songwriting skills of McCartney and Lennon.
+Also, it finally gained George Harrison equal footing as a composer.

-The songs ‘Something’ (the first Harrison song on the A-side of a Beatles’ single) and ‘Here Comes the Sun’ both represent Harrison’s greatest achievements as a Beatle, and are highlights of the ‘Abbey Road’ album rather than secondary songs of limited importance on previous albums.
+‘Something’ (the first Harrison song on the A-side of a Beatles’ single) and ‘Here Comes The Sun’ represent his greatest achievement.
+They are highlights of ‘Abbey Road’ rather than secondary songs of limited importance on previous albums.

-Along with Harrison’s contributions, the album has two great Lennon tracks ‘Come Together’ and one of the best Beatles hard rock pieces ‘I Want You (She’s So Heavy)’, while McCartney, who had already clearly taken the lead in the group from a recording production standpoint, offers ‘Oh Darling’ and ‘You Never Give Me Your Money’ principally.
+Along with Harrison’s contributions, the album has two great Lennon tracks ‘Come Together’ and one of the best Beatles hard rock pieces ‘I Want You (She’s So Heavy)’.
+McCartney had taken the lead in the group from a recording production standpoint, offers ‘Oh Darling’ and ‘You Never Give Me Your Money’.

 In Summary

 This album is a fitting end to the greatest band ever.
-Yes I know there are still arguments raging over who that accolade should go to, but let’s just remember that the 60’s was a decade of change and finally an awakening for the post WWII era, and not just in musical terms but also in sociocultural terms as well.
+Yes I know there are still arguments raging over who that accolade.
+Let’s just remember that the 60’s was a decade of change and finally an awakening for the post WWII era.

 Here Comes The Sun (2019 Mix)